hpn-bristol/oranos-ix-client/README.md

 ### send(data)

 Transmit data to the Ix server.
-If the connection was made with a relation_id, the data will also be forwarded to the remote Ix and xApp found in the relation details.

 | Parameter | Type | Description                       |
 | --------- | ---- | --------------------------------- |
 | data      | dict | Data in the form of a dictionary. |

+If the connection was made with a relation_id, the data will also be forwarded to the remote Ix server and xApp found in the relation details.

 ## Examples